protocol-fuzzing/edhoc-fuzzer/README.md

 subdirectories during a learning process.
 Initially it does not exist

-* **tests/** contains a set of input test sequences used as input to the edhoc-fuzzer for testing them against a client/server implementation
+* **tests/** contains a set of input test sequences used as input to the EDHOC-Fuzzer for testing them against a client/server implementation

 ### Inside ./src/main/resources/ directory

-* **default_alphabet.xml** is the default alphabet in .xml format provided to the edhoc-fuzzer, which contains all the currently supported message inputs and is used implicitly by the argument files in *./experiments/args*
+* **default_alphabet.xml** is the default alphabet in .xml format provided to the EDHOC-Fuzzer, which contains all the currently supported message inputs and is used implicitly by the argument files in *./experiments/args*